dimonge/tasks/README.md

   yarn build
 ```

-Import packages used
+Packages used
 * React
 * Redux
-* Semantic UI lib for UI Design
+* Semantic UI lib for UI Boostrap
 * ReCharts for chart
 * Reselect for data performant.